Skip to content

 gitlabComponentHelper.batchSize number 5 Number of components to process in parallel batches

-gitlabComponentHelper.componentSources array See below GitLab repositories containing reusable CI/CD components
+gitlabComponentHelper.componentSources array See below GitLab repositories containing reusable CI/CD components.
+Each item supports an optional discovery block (override discovery defaults) and, for monorepos, a tagPattern string.

 Example componentSources value: